 Phoenician image of a calf, originally covered with gold leaf

-The narrative about the Golden Calf is no longer in its original simple form.
-It is notable, however, that Aaron proclaimed a ‘festival to the Lord’ to be held in front of the Golden Calf.
+The story of the Golden Calf is no longer in its original simple form.
+But Aaron did proclaim a ‘festival to the Lord’ to be held in front of the Golden Calf.

 This seems to have some connection with the story in 1 Kings 12:26-30 about Jeroboam making the Golden Calves, for he used exactly the same phrase that is given to Aaron in Exodus: ‘Behold your gods, O Israel, who brought you up out of the land of Egypt.’